 Farmer-owned seed companies are rare in the modern seed industry.
 Most seed companies do not grow their own seed.
 They contract with large farms and buy seed from massive wholesalers.
 Some seed companies, like FEDCO, opted to drop all seeds from Seminis after it was bought and let their consumers know a bit about the farms where the seeds were grown.
 Other seed companies, large and small alike; still buy seeds from sources owned by biotech corporations without ever stating where their seeds come from to the consumer.
 Just as it can be difficult to tell who grew your food, how they grew it, and what your food dollars support when you buy food from the grocery store, there is little or no transparency in the bulk of home garden seed catalogs.

 Here at the Seed Library, our goal is to grow as much of the seed we sell ourselves.
 As we continue to work towards developing regionally farm-grown seed, we have found that we need to buy seed from other sources in order to offer a full catalog.
 It’s taken a lot of research and hard-line decision making to feel good about our choices for purchased seed.
-To help Seed Library gardeners, we have different packaging so folks know if they are buying local seeds, seed from small farms, or seeds from seed houses.
+We've even begun training local farmers on how to integrate seed saving into their food farms so that we can develop a network of responsible seed sources.

 We’ve had many questions from gardeners about how to know if a seed company is good to buy from or not so we thought we’d share the way we make choices for our catalog.

 1. Sow True.
 We make sure none of our seeds are traceable to biotech, even six (or more) degrees of separation.
 Biotech is not just Monsanto.
 Other chemical and pharmaceutical corporations are in the business of buying up seed resources.
 One helpful resource (that is a bit out of date but still useful) is this map of seed consolidation.